Sunday, April 21, 2024

 The Good Shepherd

-Each year the Gospel for the fourth Sunday of Easter is text extracted from John Chapter 10, no matter which cycle we are in, hence the name “Good Shepherd Sunday”.
-This reading for Cycle A is John 10:1-10:
+Each year the Gospel for the fourth Sunday of Easter is text extracted from John Chapter 10, no matter which cycle of readings we are in, hence the name “Good Shepherd Sunday”.
+This reading for Cycle B which is being read in this year of 2024 is John 10:11-18:

 "Jesus said: